int19h/jbomohi/dict/gugypau/comments.md

 change the NORALUJV {jecpau} to 'p1 is a second-level administrative division of polity p2=j1.
 I will do it, unless you do first.

+## 2009-06-01T19:02:37Z — arj (comment 375, on definition 14540, in reply to 374)

+Re: Redefinition for gugpau?

+totus wrote:
+> For that and other more general cases, I suggest we
+> change the NORALUJV {jecpau} to 'p1 is a second-level administrative
+> division of polity p2=j1.
+I will do it, unless you do first.

+We can't just change a Noralujv entry just because we need a word for a new meaning.